Description of Organisation

 Besides the competitive advantage, another core operational benefit for introducing TQM is the improvement of customer satisfaction.
 Through the improvement of customer satisfaction, Dubai Airports should expect the increase of customer loyalty because Mehra (2008) says satisfied customers are always loyal to their service providers.
 In turn, this will increase repeat business.
 The improved customer satisfaction may also manifest through improved employee satisfaction.
 This relationship occurs because Christensen (2008) says there is a positive correlation between employee satisfaction and customer satisfaction.
 Since TQM strives to improve employee satisfaction (by giving them autonomy in their decision-making processes), it is inevitable to expect improved customer satisfaction as well.
 The company may grow its customer base and increase its revenue in the same regard.

-How TQM will develop in the Coming Five Years
+How TQM Will Develop in the Coming Five Years

 Much of TQM, as a concept, will not change in the coming five years.
 However, some of its tools may change with advancements in technology (McAdam 2004).
 The advancement of these tools may help employees to take ownership of their organizational processes.
 For example, traditionally, Dubai Airport relies on a line of work construction as a key organizational process that allocates different duties to workers.
 The construction of lines of work also usually concerns long work schedules that may span into several weeks or months (the line of work construction aims to allocate different duties to different staff members).
-Advancements in TQM tools, such as online training workshops, web-based TQM applications (and the likes) may help to improve the line of work construction by close to 90% (Oluwatoyin 2008).
+Advancements in TQM tools, such as online training workshops, web-based TQM applications (and the like) may help to improve the line of work construction by close to 90% (Oluwatoyin 2008).

 Application of Concepts